Position

 What is the job outlook for a Prevention Coordinator?

-Prevention Coordinators earn a competitive salary, with an average national annual compensation of $90,740.
-This figure reflects the value placed on their expertise in developing and implementing prevention programs.
-Hourly compensation stands at $43.63, offering attractive earning potential for those in the field.
-These figures make the role financially rewarding, in addition to being impactful and fulfilling.
+Prevention Coordinators also enjoy a competitive salary.
+The BLS reports an average national annual compensation of $90,740.
+This figure highlights the value placed on these professionals.
+Hourly compensation stands at $43.63, offering attractive financial rewards.
+Job seekers will find this role both rewarding and financially beneficial.

 Continue to Salaries for Prevention Coordinator